LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

 Part 1: No Hints; Fixed Secret Number
 -------------------------------------------

-If using MonoDevelop, create a new project in a solution in which you already have added the ui library project.
+If using Xamarin Studio, create a new project in a solution in which you already have added the ui library project.
 Add the ui project as a reference for the lab project.
 Make sure your program has ``namespace IntroCS;`` to match the ui project.